singlestore-labs/demo-realtime-digital-marketing/devnotes.md

-# subscribers table

-Need to add the subscribers table back because calculating the unique set of subscribers along with last notification + current location is too expensive to do on the fly.

-When we receive locations we will need to upsert into this table.
-When we generate notifications we will need to update this table.

 # segmentation

 Handling dynamic criteria within the matching algorithm is too expensive.
 Need to precompute segment memberships which offers can use instead.